Iraq's Umm Qasr port reopens after protesters leave entrance

-BASRA, Iraq (Reuters) - Iraq’s main seaport Umm Qasr reopened on Saturday at 3 a.m.
+BASRA, Iraq, Sept 8 (Reuters) - Iraq’s main seaport Umm Qasr reopened on Saturday at 3 a.m.
 (0000 GMT) and all operations have resumed after protesters left the port’s entrance, port employees and government sources in the area said.

 All operations had been halted since Thursday, after protesters blocked the port’s entrance.